PVA on canvas

 1510 x 1120mm

-In the wake of the Sydney Museum of Contemporary Art’s 1992 Headlands exhibition of New Zealand art Walters found himself the central figure in a sometimes acrimonious debate over his apparent appropriation of Maori imagery in his koru pantings.
-In 1994 the Auckland City Art Gallery’s Parallel Lines: Gordon Walters in Context exhibited many of his works alongside those of European and American artists whose work had influenced him.
-This work, Tahi, was one of the first contemporary paintings acquired by the then Fletcher Collection.
-It was purchased following a recommendation by designer Peter Bromhead who was responsible for a refurbishment of Fletcher House.
+Tahi was one of the first contemporary paintings acquired for the then Fletcher Collection.
+It was purchased following a recommendation by designer Peter Bromhead, who was responsible for a refurbishment of Fletcher House.
 The medium PVA requires some explanation.
-It is a water based paint which was particularly favoured in the late 1960s and 1970s by artists and art teachers for its relative inexpensiveness and convenience.
-In fact Tahi’s yellow colour has deepened over the years, a fact which did not displease the artist when he visited the Fletcher Challenge Art Collection in 1995.
+It is a water-based paint, which was particularly favoured in the late 1960s and 1970s by artists and art teachers for its relative inexpensiveness and convenience.
+The yellow colour of Tahi has deepened over the years, a fact that did not displease the artist when he visited the Fletcher Challenge Art Collection in 1995.